Nier Automata "to be continued," Square Enix says, giving stunned fans some hope as the Yoko Taro-led JRPG flies past 10 million copies sold

 The publisher today released a celebratory trailer looking back at nearly 10 years of the beloved JRPG, while flicking through everything from iconic in-game moments to the Nier Orchestral Concert and even the countless times protag 2B has crossed over into other games.

 Square Enix then closed out the trailer with the announcement that the robot-bashing game has flied past 10 million copies sold along with an even more important tease: "Nier: Automata to be continued."
-It's our first semi-solid confirmation that there's a proper follow-up in the pipeline, even though the wording leaves things up to interpretation.
+It's our first semi-solid confirmation that there's a continuation of some form in the works, even though the wording leaves things up to interpretation.

 Whether the tease is referencing a full sequel, another spin-off, a commitment to more Automata-adjacent projects, or something else entirely is currently unclear.
 You can also read it as 'Nier Automata 2B continued', and if I were a pessimistic person, I would think this was Square Enix threatening to never end its conveyor belt of 2B merch.